Designing a Hybrid Network Architecture for Outsourced Data Centre Backup thumbnail

 Results

-• 100% uptime in simulated failover tests
+• 100% uptime during failover tests

 Conclusion

-Network Topology
+Network Topology Screenshot

 Hybrid Network Topology